 About Peoples Health

-Established in 1994, Peoples Health serves nearly 75,000 people in Louisiana through a variety of Medicare Advantage plans.
+Established in 1994, Peoples Health serves more than 75,000 people in Louisiana through a variety of Medicare Advantage plans.
 Peoples Health Medicare Advantage plans are NCQA accredited and have been rated 4.5 out of 5 stars by the Centers for Medicare & Medicaid Services for 2018 and 2019, making them the highest-rated plans in the state.
 Founded by physicians and part of UnitedHealthcare, the company administers and provides a unique approach to wellness, care coordination and support services for Louisiana seniors and other beneficiaries.
 Peoples Health supports many social, cultural, athletic and health organizations.
 Visit http://www.peopleshealth.com for more information.